sijoonlee/jira-python/readme.md

 ## Setup the initial database
 1. Run **initDB.py** to initialize database
 2. It may take 20~30 minutes
+3. It will generate **update-info.md** that contains the time when update happens
 ```
 python /path/to/initDB.py
 ```